 - Relational Trauma, Relational Repair: A Relational Model for the Treatment of Complex PTSD

-- Workshop on Workshops: Consultation and Training on Designing and Presenting Workshops or In-Service Trainings
+- Workshop on Workshops: Designing and Presenting Workshops or In-Service Trainings

 - The Therapeutic Impasse: Reenactments, Countertransference Dilemmas and Other Therapeutic Challenges